 Media Coverage: The Epoch Times, Florida’s Voice

 In 2021, JPMorgan Chase abruptly canceled credit cards belonging to retired Lt.
 Gen. Michael Flynn, citing “possible reputational risk to our company.”
-Following high-profile opposition to the move that included Chase reversed its decision within two weeks, issuing a public apology to Lt.
+Following high-profile opposition, Chase reversed its decision within two weeks, issuing a public apology to Lt.
 Gen. Flynn and his household.

 Media Coverage: Washington Examiner